shweta-todgire/Portfolio/README.md

 # Shweta Todgire - Portfolio
 Welcome to the portfolio of Shweta Todgire, a Computer Science student.
-This portfolio showcases my skills and projects in software development and web design.
+This portfolio showcases my skills and projects.

 **Features**